JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 layer has learned this function:

-Thus **it learned a compact representation of how the timeseries works**, and it can easily extrapolate to what would happen with different starting conditions.
+Thus **it learned a compact representation of how the time series works**, and it can easily extrapolate to what would happen with different starting conditions.
 Not only that, it's a very flexible method for learning such representations.
 For example, if your data is unevenly spaced at time points `t`, just pass in `saveat=t` and the